 Once admitted to the nursing program, each student is expected to produce evidence of a clear criminal background check, which cost around $70.
 Background check procedures are discussed at new student orientation, and entering students will be directed at that time to the website of our background check provider.
 Applicants should note well that a criminal record can preclude their eligibility to work as nurses in the State of California.

 At the end of each quarter, students take an internet-based assessment test to measure their proficiency in certain nursing skills.
 These tests serve as predictors of future success on the NCLEX.
-The cost of the assessment tests are covered by students and are paid in one sum, usually around $300, at the beginning of the program.
+The cost of the assessment tests are covered by students and are paid in quarterly sums, usually around $75, over the course of the program.

 MECN students will be required to purchase uniforms and a lab coat.
 The uniforms are custom-made for the School of Nursing and run about $40 a set.
 The lab coat is approximately $28.